 If you invest in the CBBCs, you are relying on our creditworthiness and of no other person.
-If we become insolvent or default on our obligations under the CBBCs, you can only claim as our unsecured creditor regardless of the performance of the Index and may not be able to recover all or even part of the amount due under the CBBCs (if any).
-You have no rights under the terms of the CBBCs against the Index Compiler or any company which has issued any constituent securities of the Index.
+If we become insolvent or default on our obligations under the CBBCs, you can only claim as our unsecured creditor regardless of the performance of the underlying Shares and may not be able to recover all or even part of the amount due under the CBBCs (if any).
+You have no rights under the terms of the CBBCs against the Company.